axmz/design-patterns-ts/readme.md

 # todo

-add text 'open the console to see the results, refresh if not present'
 dinamic TOC
 placeholder for codesandbox
-put a link to the main site in every pattern
+put a link to the main site in every pattern and packaje.json

 # checklist